Alushta history

 Alushta climate

-The climate of Alushta city territory is characterized by hot summers and mild winters.
-The average temperature in the coldest month - February is 2,9 degs C above zero, in the hottest month - July is 28,3 degs C above zero.
+The climate is characterized by hot summers and mild winters.
+The average temperature in February, the coldest month, is 2,9 degrees C above zero, in July, the hottest month, it is 28,3 degrees C above zero.

-Storms are rare and short in summer.
-A lot of sun, fresh air, warm sea and picturesque mountains - these are important factors which make Alushta a beautiful climatic resort.
+Storms are rare and short in summer time.
+Plenty of sunshine, fresh air, warm sea and picturesque mountains - these are important factors which make Alushta one of the best health resort of the region.

 Alushta views